adityagupta123456/project-1/readme.md

 # new project

-this is created by aaditya
+this is created by aaditya gupta.